 Connect one end of the provided computer cable (see page 16 for connecting video devices) to the blue M1 Computer In connector on the projector.
 Connect the other ends (USB and VESA) to the USB and VGA ports on your computer.
-If you are using a desktop computer, you will need to disconnect the monitor cable from the computer's video port first.
+If you are using a desktop computer, you will need to disconnect the monitor cable from the computer's video port first (you can connect this monitor cable to the Monitor Out connector on the projector, see below).

-This connection allows you to advance slides in a PowerPoint presentation using the remote.
+This USB connection allows you to advance slides in a PowerPoint presentation using the remote.
 USB drivers must be installed to use the USB feature.
 For more information, see page 15.